deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 A short description of why this project exists.
 What use-case is it meant to solve?

+## ✨ Features

+List the features of this project:

+- Feature 1
+- Feature 2

 ## 🚀 Quick start

 A quick guide on how to get started with this module, including installation and usage: